dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Introduction

-Motivated by these insights, we introduce \textbf{\mymethod{}}, a training-free, adaptive caching mechanism designed to accelerate dLLM inference by exploiting these distinct redundancies. \mymethod{} employs a differentiated caching strategy comprising two core components: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item \textbf{Long-Interval Prompt Caching:} We compute and cache features related to the prompt tokens only at sparse, long intervals, \emph{e.g.}, every 100 steps.
+\begin{itemize}[leftmargin=*, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item \textbf{Long-Interval Prompt Caching:} We compute and cache features related to the prompt tokens only at sparse, long intervals, \emph{e.g.}, every 100 steps.
 These cached features are then reused in all subsequent intermediate steps until the next long interval, drastically reducing the overhead associated with processing the static prompt. \item \textbf{Adaptive Short-Interval Response Caching:} Features associated with the response tokens are cached and fully refreshed at more frequent, shorter intervals, \emph{e.g.}, every 10 steps.
 Between these full refreshes, we adopt an \textit{adaptive partial update} strategy to balance speed and accuracy.
 Specifically, we identify and selectively update only the most dynamic tokens.
 As shown in Figure~\ref{fig:adjacent_attn_sim}, the cosine similarity of a token’s Value vector across adjacent steps strongly correlates with changes in its subsequent Attention and FFN Output.
 This motivates our \textbf{V-verify} mechanism, which uses Value similarity as an efficient proxy to select tokens for update. \end{itemize} This differentiated adaptive handling of prompt and response features allows significant inference acceleration while preserving quality, all without retraining.
-Our main contributions are: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item We identify and characterize the dual computational redundancies in dLLM inference: quasi-static prompt and dynamic response redundancy. \item We propose \textbf{\mymethod{}}, a training-free adaptive caching framework that combines long-interval prompt caching with short-interval, similarity-guided partial updates for response tokens. \item We introduce \textbf{V-verify}, a lightweight yet effective mechanism that uses cosine similarity of Value vectors across denoising steps to identify the most changed tokens for partial update, grounded in strong empirical correlation with overall token evolution. \item We experimentally validate \mymethod{} across various benchmarks, showing significant inference acceleration, \emph{e.g.}, up to \textit{\textbf{9.1$\times$}} on LLaDA with \textbf{lossless impact on response quality}, achieving a superior speed-quality trade-off compared to the baseline and simpler caching methods. \end{enumerate}
+Our main contributions are: \begin{enumerate} \item We identify and characterize the dual computational redundancies in dLLM inference: quasi-static prompt and dynamic response redundancy. \item We propose \textbf{\mymethod{}}, a training-free adaptive caching framework that combines long-interval prompt caching with short-interval, similarity-guided partial updates for response tokens. \item We introduce \textbf{V-verify}, a lightweight yet effective mechanism that uses cosine similarity of Value vectors across denoising steps to identify the most changed tokens for partial update, grounded in strong empirical correlation with overall token evolution. \item We validate \mymethod{} across various benchmarks, showing significant inference acceleration, \emph{e.g.}, up to \textit{\textbf{9.1$\times$}} on LLaDA with \textbf{competitive output quality}, achieving a superior speed-quality trade-off compared to the baseline and simpler caching methods. \end{enumerate}